Pillar Guide

 Smooth drywall finishes are trending over orange-peel and knockdown textures.
 More labor-intensive (Level 5 finish required), but the result is clean and contemporary.
 Accent walls with shiplap, stone veneer, or wood slat panels add character without making the space feel busy.

 Painted ceilings (instead of drop ceilings) maximize headroom and look significantly better.
-We spray ceilings with the same flat white used on the walls for a seamless look, or add a contrasting dark color for drama in theater rooms.
+We spray ceilings with the same flat white used on the walls for a clean look, or use a darker color in theater rooms.

 Lighting